AJGreaves/portrait-artist/README.md

 The primary goal of the website is to lead potential customers to making first contact with the artist via the contact page.

+An important note on the longer path to buy is that unlike most B2C websites - which are emotion driven to impulse buy and have the fewest number of steps to the point of purchase - ordering a custom portrait is an expensive and significant purchase, and one that comes with the need for more information than the average B2C purchase.
+This website tries to address the needs of the customer to find all the information that they need to make a decision to contact the artist, while breaking the information up into small easy to understand sections, and making the steps to the point of contact as clear and easy to follow as possible.

 The business goals of this website are:
 * Build brand awareness.
 * Provide high quality examples of the artist's drawings and paintings.